robinrendle/robinrendle.com/notes/show-me-the-work.md

 So let’s get serious here: Wolverine does not introduce himself as an AI-Native Senior Principal X-Boy.

-He’s fucking _Wolverine_, my dude.
+He’s just fucking _Wolverine_, my dude.